hashicorp/policy-library-nist-policy-set-for-aws-terraform/docs/policies/neptune-cluster-copy-tags-to-snapshot-enabled.md

-#  Neptune DB clusters should should be configured to copy tags to snapshots
+#  Neptune DB clusters should be configured to copy tags to snapshots

 | Provider            | Category                    |
 |---------------------|-----------------------------|